Dark Mode Light Mode

 Jaggery as mentioned earlier contains about 60 percent carbohydrates and thus affects the physiological functions of the body in the same way as table sugar does.
 Even jaggery is rapidly absorbed into the bloodstream causing spikes in sugar levels.

-Therefore, jaggery should not be allowed in a Diabetic diet and persons with diabetes should not consume jaggery.
+Therefore, jaggery should not be allowed in a diabetic diet and persons with diabetes should not consume jaggery.

 You can definitely use jaggery as a sugar substitute if you are not suffering from Diabetes or you are not at risk of developing Diabetes.